laurent22/joplin/readme/api/tutorials/cm6_plugin.md

 :::warning

-Although Joplin does provide a limited CodeMirror 5 compatibility layer in the CodeMirror 6 editor, in the future, **new plugins may be unable to use this compatibility layer**.
+Although Joplin does provide a limited CodeMirror 5 compatibility layer in the CodeMirror 6 editor, in the future, **new plugins will be unable to use this compatibility layer**.

 :::